-The Care Council objectives for GY 2021 include increased support for existing HIV-related services, with a specific emphasis on populations/geographic areas of the County with a high prevalence of HIV, which may also lack adequate levels of service.
+The HIV Care Council objectives for GY 2024 include increased support for existing HIV-related services, with a specific emphasis on populations/geographic areas of the County with a high prevalence of HIV, which may also lack adequate levels of service.
 The County is seeking qualified entities to provide the following Part A and MAI funded services to persons with HIV.
 Service categories Service Definitions mirrors HRSA service category definitions.
-Priorities and allocations are approved by the CARE Council:
+Priorities and allocations are approved by the HIV CARE Council:

-Care Council Priority Core Medical Services
+HIV Care Council Priority Core Medical Services

-AIDS Pharmaceutical Assistance Part A Funding Allocated = \$15,000 Part A Priority Level 15 1 Unit = 1 Prescription
+AIDS Pharmaceutical Assistance

+Part A Funding Allocated = \$4,000 Part A Priority Level 16 1 Unit = 1 medication fill/refill